JonathanHalpern/year-of-the-challenge/src/pages/blog/2018-01-20-traditional-skill.md

 title: Traditional Skill
 path: /traditional-skill
 description: >-
-  Learn a tradition local skill (e.g. basket weaving) to above beginner level.
-  The proof is in the pudding - you must execute/perform your skill in a show/display and invite at least 10 people to the spectacle.
+  Learn a tradition local skill to above beginner level.
+You must perform your skill in a display with at least 10 witnesses
 isPersonal: false
 author: Oliver Raizon
 emotion: Excited